For general inquiries and questions about the program, please email email@example.com

 Doctoral students are provided NSU computer accounts including email and Canvas, but must obtain their own Internet service providers, use their own computer systems and have a usable web camera.
 Students will use the web to access course materials, announcements, email, distance library services, subscription library databases, and other information, and for interaction with faculty and fellow students.
 Online, interactive learning methods are based on the use of Canvas as a course management system.
 Online activities facilitate frequent student-to-faculty and student-to-student interaction.
 They are supported by threaded discussion boards, white boards, chat rooms, email, and multimedia presentations.
 In addition, Canvas enables students to submit assignments online in multimedia formats and to receive their professors' reviews of assignments online in the same formats.

-The Ph.D.
-Program in Family Therapy strives to develop students who are committed to advanced academic and clinical practice and who are prepared for leadership in the field of Couples, Marriage, and Family Therapy through research, supervision, teaching, and clinical theory and practice.
+The Ph.D. in Family Therapy program strives to develop students who are committed to advanced academic and clinical practice and who are prepared for leadership in the field of marriage and family therapy through research, supervision, teaching, and clinical theory and practice.
 Additionally, students in the Ph.D. program are committed to servicing the community as ethical practitioners and focusing on the relational strengths and resources of both students and clients with an appreciation and respect for diversity, inclusion, and cultural and sexual diversity.